1Birdo/GoFlood/README.md

 > This will combind both my projects Gostress-V2 + BotnetGo together hopefully making one big C2 Framework with a REST API on web dashboard + terminal supporting openssl TLS 1.3 Enfored + Trusted.
 As well as a P2P Proxy that Supports hidden Bidirectional comminication and Load-Balancing for the C2.

+> A Tor implementation of this project Will NOT be implemented as of now.

 ![Go Version](https://img.shields.io/badge/go-1.21+-blue.svg)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ![Security](https://img.shields.io/badge/Security-Level_5-green)